Impressions of Reflection (Resulting Feelings)

 - exceptions to this pattern are very rare.

-- Reflection is derived in a great measure from our ideas, in the following sequence:
+This is derived mostly from our ideas, in the following sequence:

 It makes us perceive heat or cold, thirst or hunger, pleasure or pain.